-Thanksgiving is a time of gluttony for many, but with 13% of American households experiencing food insecurity — that's 29.1 million adults and 13.1 million children with lack of access to nutritious food — we can't forget that the feasting season can be tough for those who struggle regularly to put food on the table.
+Thanksgiving is a time of gluttony for many, but with 12.3% of American households experiencing food insecurity in 2016 — that's 15.6 million U.S. households lacking access to nutritious food — we can't forget that the feasting season can be tough for those who struggle regularly to put food on the table.

 Find your local food bank

-Perhaps the easiest way to donate food for a family's Thanksgiving feast is to locate your local food bank and contribute nonperishables, or whatever they're specifically in need of.
-Start a school or office can drive or have friends and family bring a nonperishable food item to your next gathering in order to collect food to donate.
+Perhaps the easiest way to donate food for a family's Thanksgiving feast is to locate your local food bank and contribute nonperishables or whatever they're specifically in need of.
+Start a can drive at your or have friends and family bring a nonperishable food item to your next gathering in order to collect food to donate.

 Sponsor a family meal